 For a long time, John’s entrepreneurship podcast followed a fairly scripted interview format that I found enjoyable and interesting.
 I liked the predictability of the outline and looked forward to seeing how each new guest would answer the questions that I knew were coming.
 After searching for a similar show in the education space, I started to wonder and dream about producing an education version of Entrepreneurs on Fire.

 Couldn’t I have thought of a more original name for my show?
 Honestly, I tried to find one.
 I brainstormed countless names for days and weeks, but every idea either didn’t sit right or it was already taken.
 After noticing that @TeachersOnFire was available on Twitter, Instagram, Facebook, Anchor, iTunes, Medium, and other platforms, I was sold.

-I later discovered that Dave Burgess uses the phrase Teachers on Fire in his revolutionary book on teaching, Teach Like a Pirate.
+I later discovered that Dave Burgess used the phrase Teachers on Fire in his revolutionary book on teaching, Teach Like a Pirate.
 This was another happy coincidence and simply another confirmation that I was on a good track.

 Thanks for Listening

-If you appreciate the content I share on the show, consider leaving a virtual tip that costs you nothing!
-Your comments, engagement, feedback, likes, ratings, and subscriptions on any platform help to amplify my message — and they encourage me immensely.
+If you appreciate the content I share on the show, consider leaving a virtual tip that costs you nothing: your comments, engagement, feedback, likes, ratings, and subscriptions on any platform help to amplify my message — and they encourage me immensely.

 Grateful to have you in my PLN,